 Depending on the type of brachytherapy you have, you might have the treatment in the radiotherapy department as an outpatient or you might stay in hospital for up to 7 days.

 The treatment gives a high dose of radiation to the cancer but very little to surrounding tissues.
 It can shrink the cancer, relieve symptoms and help you feel more comfortable.
 It might slow the growth of the cancer and it can reduce pain.

 It can also help you swallow more easily.

 The radiotherapy team carefully plans your treatment.
 They work out exactly where the cancer is in the food pipe and how much radiation you need to treat it.
 Your planning appointment takes from 1 to 2 hours.

-Your nurse gently puts a soft, flexible tube called a nasogastric tube up your nose.
+Your radiographer gently puts a soft, flexible tube called a nasogastric tube up your nose.
 It goes down into your food pipe.
 They might spray your throat beforehand to numb it.

-The radiotherapy staff take you on a trolley to the brachytherapy treatment room.
-They connect the nasogastric tube to the treatment machine using a narrow tube.
+The radiotherapy staff take you to the brachytherapy treatment room.
+They connect the nasogastric tube to the treatment machine.

 The treatment takes between 10 and 15 minutes.
 It doesn’t hurt but the tube can be uncomfortable.
 You need to lie still.

 The staff can see you on a CCTV screen.
 They are in the next room and can hear you.
 So you can tell them if you need anything.